 - Burlington, Vermont: If you long for a small town that’s big on veg-friendly foods, look no further than the charming lakefront town of Burlington.
-Located in picturesque northern New England (Canada is just a stone’s throw away), Burlington is brimming with unique meatless dining options, such as quirky Sabertooth Bakery, which serves up delectable all-vegan baked goods from an adorable pink bicycle cart.
+Located in picturesque northern New England (Canada is just a stone’s throw away), Burlington is brimming with unique meatless dining options.
+Nearby schools: University of Vermont, Champlain College

 When it comes to campus dining options, you can always find something meatless to eat.
 But man cannot live on side dishes alone.
 In recent years, some schools have gone the extra mile for vegans, vegetarians, and students who just want some healthier meals to offset all the pizza and French fries.
 When applying to schools, be sure to explore their dining services.
 Get started here by checking out just a few of the schools that make it easy to eat your veggies:

-- University of North Texas: UNT recently opened Mean Greens, the school’s first all-vegan dining hall.
+- University of North Texas: UNT offers an entire on-campus all-vegan café called Mean Greens.
 Popular with carnivores and herbivores alike, the menu includes such inventive and delectable items as quinoa paella, Moroccan couscous, and garbanzo bean shepherd’s pie.

-- University of California–Los Angeles: At UCLA, where 94% of freshmen live on campus, dining halls are unavoidable.
-Fortunately, the school has committed itself to sustainable dining, adopting such programs as Beefless Thursdays and serving cage-free eggs and organic herbs grown in the school’s own herb garden.
+- University of California–Los Angeles: The school has committed itself to sustainable dining, adopting such programs as Beefless Thursdays and serving cage-free eggs and organic herbs grown in the school’s own herb garden.

-- Northwestern University: Northwestern, which has adopted Meatless Mondays, offers both vegan and vegetarian entrées, such as tofu French toast, tortilla soup, and vegetarian fajitas.
+- Northwestern University: Northwestern, which has adopted Meatless Mondays and other sustainable food initiatives, offers both vegan and vegetarian entrées, such as tofu French toast, tortilla soup, and vegetarian fajitas.
 There is also a wide selection of “well-balanced” menu options with fewer calories and less fat and cholesterol.

-- Wesleyan University: In 2009, Wesleyan was named the Most Vegetarian-Friendly College in the country by peta2, and with good reason.
-The school’s dining services offer many meatless options and there’s even a student-run organic farm where students can learn about sustainable agriculture.
+- Wesleyan University: The school’s dining services offer many meatless options and there’s even a student-run organic farm where students can learn about sustainable agriculture.
 The best part?
 Some of the produce they grow is donated to a local food pantry and served in campus dining halls.

 Dorm food and dining out